amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 63.md

 There are three refugees identified by others that might be suspicious:
 One of the refugees that the party can meet is **Pelleas**, who is secretly an Unweaver.
 He was seen by Venali near Esylra's mansion.

 **Venali** is suspicious because he has recently gained a lot of money.
-In reality,
+In reality, he found an old stash of money in the woods nearby.

+**Fanira** is susp

 The Cell is being led by Utu's brother Hama.
 He is the one that leads the attack on Esylra's home.